leleobhz/3ds-Controller/README.md

 - Battery level indicator
 - LCD toggle option to save battery

+## Q&A
-## Why Create This?
+Q: Why Create this?
-[A similar application](https://github.com/CTurt/3DSController) exists but is no longer maintained or functional.
+- A: [A similar application](https://github.com/CTurt/3DSController) exists but is no longer maintained or functional.

+Q: Why is linux so much more complicated to setup?
+- A: i honestly don't fucking know. i'm not the person to ask.

 [![wakatime](https://wakatime.com/badge/user/5089f166-a996-455c-8cbe-f75a0e2076db.svg)](https://wakatime.com/@5089f166-a996-455c-8cbe-f75a0e2076db)